Despite major scientific progress, there are hardly any effective, science-based anti-aging nutraceuticals.

 Harvard Medical School, The Cooper Union

 Director of the Kanbar Center for Biomedical Engineering, Cooper Union.
-Dr. Medvedik has worked as a biotechnology consultant at Sirtris Pharmaceuticals and has taught molecular and synthetic biology to hundreds of students while at Harvard University, The Cooper Union, School of Visual Arts, Genspace and NYU.
+Dr. Medvedik has worked as a biotechnology consultant at Sirtris Pharmaceuticals and has taught molecular and synthetic biology while at Harvard University, The Cooper Union, School of Visual Arts, Genspace and NYU.
 He is also co-founder and vice-president of the non-profit organization LEAF (Life Extension Advocacy Foundation), where he serves on the board of directors.
-LEAF has launched a crowd-funding platform for fiscally sponsoring research directed towards longevity and diseases of aging.
+Dr. Medvedik performed his doctoral research at Dr. David Sinclair’s Harvard lab, and is a coauthor on multiple papers including studies on NAD+ and calorie restriction.

 Dr. Avi Rosenbaum, PhD